SoyabulIslamLincoln/SoyabulIslamLincoln/README.md

 #### I am  Soyabul Islam.
 You also call me Lincoln as it is my surname.
 #### I am an Undergraduate student majoring in Electronics and Communication Engineering (ECE) in Khulna University of Engineering & Technology :bangladesh:

 #### I have great interest in Machine Learning , Artificial Intelligence.
-I intend to build my career in this path.
+I intend to build my career in this path. :robot:

 ###